National Police (France)

+The national police force was created on 14 August 1941, under the Vichy regime, by a decree signed by the head of government, Philippe Pétain.
+This decree implements the law of 23 April 1941, creating the Police nationale: the forces of the Sûreté nationale (with the former services of the Sûreté générale, which became the Sûreté nationale in 1934, and the municipal police units, which became "étatisées" for the police forces of towns with more than 10,000 inhabitants) and the police services of the Préfecture de police in Paris are thus united.
+It was dissolved after the Liberation, by order of the Provisional Government of the French Republic on 16 November 1944.
+It was revived by Law no. 66-492 of 9 July 1966, on the organization of the police in France.
+This law unified the Sûreté Nationale and the Préfecture de Police.

 The National Police operates mostly in cities and large towns.
 In that context, it conducts security operations such as patrols, traffic control and identity checks.
 Under the orders and supervision of investigating magistrates of the judiciary, it conducts criminal inquiries and serves search warrants.
 It also maintains specific services ('judicial police') for these inquiries.

 Organization

-The National Police is commanded by the Director-General (directeur général de la police nationale), who is currently Jean-Marc Falcone.
+The National Police is commanded by the Director-General (directeur général de la police nationale), who is currently Louis Laugier.
 The Director-General is personally in command of the General Directorate of the National Police (Direction Générale de la Police nationale) (DGPN) and responsible to the Minister of the Interior.